mcadventurecity/mcadventurecity/README.md

 ### Hi there 👋
 My name is Jarod Reichel, but online I go by MCAdventureCity or MCA for short.
 I am a Minecraft YouTuber, Modder, and Modpack Developer, and I also enjoy Full-stack web development.
-I have a degree in Computer Science from James Madison University in Harrisonburg, Virginia.
+I have a B.S. in Computer Science from James Madison University in Harrisonburg, Virginia, and am currently pursuing my M.Eng. at Virginia Tech in Blacksburg, Virginia.
 As part of my involvement with Modded Minecraft, I lead the team known as Asylum Development Group (ADG).

 [![mcadventurecity's GitHub stats](https://github-readme-stats.vercel.app/api?username=mcadventurecity)](https://github.com/anuraghazra/github-readme-stats)
 <!--